aragon/lock-to-vote-plugin/TESTS.md

 │   ├── Given The caller is not the registered plugin │   │   ├── When Calling proposalCreated
 │   │   │   └── It Should revert with InvalidPluginAddress
-│   │   └── When Calling proposalEnded
+│   │   └── When Calling proposalSettled
 │   │       └── It Should revert with InvalidPluginAddress
 │   └── Given The caller is the registered plugin
 │       ├── When Calling proposalCreated with a new proposal ID